-During ancient times, data was kept secure by downloading the data on a computer’s hard drive and storing them on a set of floppy disks.
+During ancient times, data was kept secure by downloading the data on a computer's hard drive and storing them on a set of floppy disks.
 These floppy disks were then kept in physical containers.
 However with the advancement of technologies, backup changed from solid storage to wireless systems and different innovations.
 There are now a variety of options for backup.
-Notable among these options is differential backup.
+Notable among these options is a differential backup.
 These new options are more efficient and safer than floppy disk storage.
 This is why they are increasingly being adopted by different users.
-This article will provide information adequate information on differential backup, its differences from incremental backup and the steps required to perform differential backup.
+This article will provide information on adequate information on differential backup, its differences from an incremental backup, and the steps required to perform a differential backup.

-Data backup is defined as a process of duplicating in order to allow for the chance of retrieving such a duplicate in the event of a data loss.
-In recent times, data backup occurs in different forms and is a way to ensure vital information of organisations is kept secure and that upon loss of data either in a natural disaster, theft or hardware loss, the information is recoverable.
-A reliable type of backup is differential backup.
+Data backup is defined as a process of duplicating to allow for the chance of retrieving such a duplicate in the event of a data loss.
+In recent times, data backup occurs in different forms and is a way to ensure vital information of organizations is kept secure and that upon loss of data either in a natural disaster, theft or hardware loss, the information is recoverable.
+A reliable type of backup is the differential backup.
 Data backup is more than just storing data.
 It involves storing data that can be accessed in the future.

 Differential backup is a special form of backup that works by updating all data that has changed since the last backup.
 It is a practical method that is very effective in backing up files that change daily in backup strategies.
 Differential backup eliminates or avoids redundancy by storing only recent data changes since the last backup.
-For instance, let us consider a scenario using differential backup.
-If a full system backup is done on Sunday, the differential backup on Monday will only store all the files that changed or were added since Sunday’s full backup.
+For instance, let us consider a scenario using the differential backup.
+If a full system backup is done on Sunday, the differential backup on Monday will only store all the files that changed or were added since Sunday's full backup.
 The differential backup for Tuesday will only store all the files that have changed since the last system backup on Monday.
 This storage will be continuous and go on for as long as it has been configured.
 However, it requires a full system backup before it can be used.

-Differential backup is a fantastic asset and possesses advantages such as lesser storage space, faster backup time and ease of lost data restoration.
+Differential backup is a fantastic asset and possesses advantages such as lesser storage space, faster backup time, and ease of lost data restoration.
 It is therefore important to learn how to perform the differential backup.
-In this article, we will be treating how to perform the differential backup using the AOMEI backupper.
+In this article, we will be treating how to perform the differential backup using the AOMEI back upper.
 The first thing you should note is that incremental or differential backup cannot be carried out using Windows 10 tools, which are only useful in creating system images and backup folders.

 Step 1.
 Download and install AOMEI Backupper